Introduction to Professional Communication

 1 Why am I Reading this Book?

 If you’re reading this sentence, chances are you’re not going to be a communications major (but that’s an excellent and growing field of study and it’s a great option if you’re interested).
-In all likelihood, you’re an undergraduate student looking at a different field of study, such as computer information systems, accounting, nursing, social work, or some other field where communication is an essential skill, even if not the focus of your program.
+In all likelihood, you’re an undergraduate student looking at a different field of study, such as computer information systems, accounting, engineering, social work, or some other field where communication is an essential skill, even if not the focus of your program.

 Educational programs are made by experts in various fields of study.
 Those experts are convinced that communication skills are essential to the learning in your program.
 That’s the real reason you’re reading this book: communication is arguably the most important skill in today’s professional workplace, regardless of your occupation.